Afrokk/Mini-Projects/React Input Field (with Validation)/README.md

 ## About & Features

-A custom React Input Field component, built using TypeScript, JSX and SASS.
+A custom React Input Field component, built from scratch using TypeScript, JSX and SASS.
 * Fully reusable and dynamic.
 * Built-from-scratch, and custom.
 Lightweight.
 * Beautiful, custom animations.